 In production, Sails performs like any Connect, Express or Socket.io app (example).
 If you have your own benchmark you'd like to share, please write a blog post or article and tweet @sailsjs.
 But benchmarks aside, keep in mind that most performance and scalability metrics are application-specific.
 The actual performance of your app will have a lot more to do with the way you implement your business logic and model calls than it will about the underlying framework you are using.

+One of the big challenges of scaling an application is that these sorts of clustered deployments cannot share memory, since they are on physically different machines.
+On top of that, there is no guarantee that a user will "stick" with the same server between requests (whether HTTP or sockets), since the load balancer will route each request to the Sails server with the most available resources.
 The most important thing to remember about scaling a server-side application is that it should be stateless.
-That means you should be able to deploy the same code to n different servers, expecting any given incoming request handled by any given server, and everything should still work.
+That means you should be able to deploy the same code to _n_ different servers, expecting any given incoming request handled by any given server, and everything should still work.
 Luckily, Sails apps come ready for this kind of deployment almost right out of the box.
 But before deploying your app to multiple servers, there are a few things you need to do:

-npm install socket.io-redis@~1.0.0 --save --save-exact)
+npm install @sailshq/socket.io-redis)

-productionenvironment, and/or consider turning Grunt off completely.
-See here for more details on Grunt issues in single-server clusters
+production environment and/or consider turning Grunt off completely.
+See here for more details on Grunt issues in single-server clusters.

-config/bootstrap.jscode that persists data in a database, to avoid conflicts when the bootstrap runs multiple times (once per node in the cluster)
+config/bootstrap.js code that persists data in a database, to avoid conflicts when the bootstrap runs multiple times (once per node in the cluster).

-Optimizing an endpoint in your Node/Sails app is exactly like optimizing an endpoint in any other server-side application; e.g. identifying and manually optimizing slow queries, reducing the number of queries, etc. Specifically for Node apps, if you find you have a heavily trafficked endpoint that is eating up CPU, look for synchronous (blocking) model methods, services, or machines that might be getting called over and over again in a loop or recursive dive.
+Optimizing an endpoint in your Node/Sails app is exactly like optimizing an endpoint in any other server-side application; e.g. identifying and manually optimizing slow queries, reducing the number of queries, etc. For Node apps, if you find you have a heavily trafficked endpoint that is eating up CPU, look for synchronous (blocking) model methods, services, or machines that might be getting called over and over again in a loop or recursive dive.

 Premature optimization is the root of all evil. —Donald Knuth

-- You don't have to use Redis for your sessions-- you can actually use any Connect or Express-compatible session store.
+- You don't have to use Redis for your sessions; you can actually use any Connect or Express-compatible session store.
 See sails.config.session for more information.